fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/Getting-Started-v2.md

 1. You can also validate the task by navigating to the **Lab Validation** tab, from the upper right corner in the lab guide section.

    ![New dataflow.](./Images/lab-validation.png)

-1. If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.

 ## **Lab Duration Extension**